cagov/11ty-serverless-preview-mode/README.md

 Render a single 11ty page using data from your Wordpress API endpoint.

-If you have content in Wordpress for your eleventy site, you can create a Function as a Service (FaaS) function that will render Wordpress content without having to save it anywhere (serverless).
+If you have content in Wordpress for your Eleventy (11ty) site, you can create a Function as a Service (FaaS) function that will render Wordpress content without having to save it anywhere (serverless).

 ## Features ##
 - Single-page 11ty rendering of content retrieved from your Wordpress API data source.